Not as common calls of the common pipistrelle

 The common pipistrelle (Pipistrellus pipistrellus) is the most common bat species in the Netherlands.
 One would assume that all it's calls would be well documented.
 But even well-known species have their surprises.
 This is a collection of the most eyebrow-raising recordings of common pipistrelle calls.

-The following recording was made in an area where common pipistrelles were seen foraging in the area for at least 45 minutes.
-These social calls look very similar to other calls that were recorded next to a busy foraging area.
+The following recording (first snippit) was made in an area where common pipistrelles were seen foraging in the area for at least 45 minutes.
+These type C social calls look very similar to other calls that were recorded next to another busy foraging area (917806).
 Both recordings were made in june, but at different locations.
-Their appearance of FM-sweeps that are often followed by a (sometimes disconnected) qCF warble is quite unlike the social calls that one would suspect of the common pipistrelle - altough they do share similarity to type C social calls made by juvenile bats.
-Perhaps these were juvenile common pipistrelles that were shown foraging areas?
+Their appearance of FM-sweeps and FM-sweeps that are followed by a (sometimes disconnected) qCF warble lower than 20 kHz in frequency is a bit unusual looking - altough they do share a lot of similarity to other type C social calls associated with juvenile bats.

 Date of recording: 2024-06-08 Recorded by: Simon Boon Audio file: 911624 Location: Oudenbosch, Noord-Brabant, The Netherlands